n9sgg/SpaceBee/README.md

 # SpaceBee
-This is an example of a greenfoot application for a SpaceBee written in Java.
+This is an example of a Greenfoot application for a SpaceBee written in Java.